Lorraine Rothman

-Lorraine Rothman (January 12, 1932 – September 25, 2007) was an American activist.
+Evelyn Lorraine Rothman (January 12, 1932 – September 25, 2007) was an American activist.
 She was a founding member of the feminist self-help clinic movement.
-In 1971, she invented the Del-Em menstrual extraction kit to make available abortions to women before Roe v.
+In 1971, she invented the Del-Em menstrual extraction kit to make abortions available to women before Roe v.
 Wade.
 She was an advocate of self-induced abortions.

 Early life

 Lorraine Rothman was born Evelyn Lorraine Fleishman in San Francisco, California in 1932 into a traditional Orthodox Jewish family and attended Hebrew school during her younger years.
 While working full-time, she attended Los Angeles City College and California State University Los Angeles, where she received a B.A. and teaching credential in 1954.
 After marrying in 1954, she moved to Baltimore with her husband, Al Rothman, and taught in the Baltimore City Public School System.
 She returned to California with her husband and children in 1964 and resumed public school teaching.